 Dr. Virginia Marshall

 Dr Virginia Marshall is principal solicitor/director with Triple BL Legal in rural Southern Highlands, and active committee member with the NSW Law Society, with the Indigenous Issues Committee and previously with the Human Rights, Alternative Dispute Resolution and Law Practice and Litigation Committees.
 Virginia mentors law students and women lawyers, and volunteers as Magistrate with the NSW Law Society’s Mock Trial Competition.
 Virginia is a proud of her Indigenous heritage and has extensive practice and knowledge in Indigenous affairs.
 She is recognised as a leading academic scholar in water law.
 She is signatory to the National Pro Bono Scheme and passionate to address issues in social justice and human rights law.

 Sher lectures at the Law School at the University of Newcastle, the first school to integrate clinical experience and practical legal training.
 Sher has broad experience in legal education.
 She is the Deputy Programme Convenor for the Undergraduate Law Program and First Year Transition and Regional Rural and Remote Coordinator.

-Sher is involved in the Tristan Jepson Memorial Foundation and is active in the Wellness Foundation for Law that supports law students and young lawyers in creating positive and optimistic outlooks for students entering the demanding arena of legal work.
+Sher is active in the Wellness Foundation for Law that supports law students and young lawyers in creating positive and optimistic outlooks for students entering the demanding arena of legal work.

 Sher is also interested in of the internationalisation of the Australian Law Curriculum and the global processes impacting on Australian domestic law.
-To this end, Sher has been awarded grants with the DFAT New Colombo Plan Mobility Programme and has assisted in building relationships with the judiciary, universities and local community legal centres in Northern Thailand, Cambodia and Vietnam.
+To this end, Sher has been awarded grants with the DFAT New Colombo Plan Mobility Programme and has assisted in building relationships with the judiciary, universities and local community legal centres in Northern Thailand, Cambodia, Vietnam and Myanmar.

 Dr Trish Mundy